Compulsive Behaviors | Trauma | Depression | Anxiety | Life Transitions

 By compassionately recognizing and addressing these challenges, an individual can become more able to make room for values-based actions that support their well-being.

 One thing to note is that ACT does not define these experiences as “symptoms” or label them as “negative”.
-The goal is to identify the emotions, memories, thoughts, etc. as they are – without attempting to alter them.
+The goal is to identify the emotion, memory, thought, etc. as they are – without attempting to alter them.
 This is to begin viewing them as normal aspects of the human experience and what can make life beautiful.

 Truthfully, the human experience is a wide spectrum of events that can include painful experiences along with joyful ones.
 Learning how to accept things as they come, without evaluating or attempting to change the situation is a skill that can be developed in sessions and can be practiced outside of the sessions.

-ACT is not about changing or stopping those unwanted feelings or thought processes; it is about changing your relationship with them.
-ACT therapy can offer freedom to people who struggle with wanting to have “full control” or an inability to “let things go”.
+ACT is not about changing or stopping those unwanted feelings or thought processes, it is about changing your relationship with them.
+ACT therapy can offer freedom to people who struggle with not wanting to have “full control” or an inability to “let things go”.

 Dialectical Behavior Therapy is a common therapy technique used to help with stress, emotional regulation, and to help redirect behavioral patterns such as self-harm or other compulsive behaviors.